random82/blog/_posts/2016-04-10-working-with-pools-in-python.md

 ```

-\* and read docos before copy-pasting solution from internet
+\* and read docos before spending hours debugging solutions from the internet